katysovas/Drag-Drop-Website/README.md

 The Good Things:

-- Templates are pre-compiled for CDN cashing
+- The templates are pre-compiled for CDN cashing
+- Instead of talking to DB after each change, I manipulate with the localstorage.
+We save to DB on exit, switching pages or enabling Autosave mode.

 The Bad Things:

 - should use AWS or GridFS for storing images instead of data uri base64
 - didn't test on IE
-- Site Grid don't work
+- Site Grid doesn't work